 To configure the Web Adaptor from the configuration web page that was installed with the software, follow the steps below.

 - Open the Web Adaptor configuration page in a web browser.
-The URL is in the following format: http://webadaptorhost.domain.com/webadaptorname/webadaptor.
+The URL is in the format https://webadaptorhost.domain.com/webadaptorname/webadaptor.

-- For ArcGIS Server URL, type the URL to one of the ArcGIS Server machines in your ArcGIS Server site.
-This URL will be used to discover all of the machines participating in your site and register them with the Web Adaptor.
-For example, the URL should take the form http://gisserver.domain.com:6080.
+- Enter the machine name for one of the servers you are registering in your site.
+This machine name will be used to discover all of the machines participating in your server site and register them with the Web Adaptor.
+The machine name should be in the form server.domain.com.

-- Supply a user name and password for an account that has administrative privileges to the ArcGIS Server site.
+- Provide a user name and password for an account that has administrative privileges to the server site.
 Typically, you'll use the primary site administrator account user name and password you defined when you created the site.
 If you disabled the primary site administrator account, you'll need to specify an account with administrative access to the site.

-- Choose whether users can administer the site through the Web Adaptor.
-By default, administration of the site through the Web Adaptor is disabled.
-This is the recommended option.
-Here are some considerations for this option:
+- If you are configuring a GIS Server, Image Server, Workflow Manager Server, GeoAnalytics Server, or Knowledge Server site, you can choose whether users can administer the site through ArcGIS Web Adaptor.
+By default, administration of the site through ArcGIS Web Adaptor is enabled.
+The following are considerations for this option:

-- When administration is disabled, external users are blocked from accessing ArcGIS Server Manager and the ArcGIS Server Administrator Directory through the Web Adaptor.
-Also, ArcGIS Desktop users are blocked from establishing administrative or publisher connections to ArcGIS Server.
-Keep in mind that you can still make user connections from ArcGIS Desktop to ArcGIS Server whether this option is enabled or disabled.
+- When administration is disabled, external users cannot access ArcGIS Server Manager and the ArcGIS Server Administrator Directory through ArcGIS Web Adaptor.
+Also, ArcGIS Desktop users cannot establish administrative or publisher connections to ArcGIS Server.
+You can still make user connections from ArcGIS Desktop to ArcGIS Server whether this option is enabled or disabled.

-- When administrative access through the Web Adaptor is disabled, you can access Manager, the Administrator Directory, and connect to the server in ArcGIS Desktop by using a direct URL to one of the ArcGIS Server machines in your site.
-For example
+- When administrative access through ArcGIS Web Adaptor is disabled, you can access Manager and the Administrator Directory and connect to the server in ArcGIS Desktop using a direct URL to one of the ArcGIS Server machines in your site as follows:

-- If ArcGIS Server is configured with web-tier authentication, you must enable administration through the Web Adaptor.
-This allows users in your enterprise identity store with publisher and administrator privileges to publish services from ArcGIS Desktop.
-When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.
+- If ArcGIS Server is configured with web-tier authentication, you must keep administration enabled through ArcGIS Web Adaptor.
+This allows users in your organization-specific identity store with publisher and administrator privileges to publish services from ArcGIS Desktop.
+When users in these roles connect to the server in ArcGIS Desktop, they must specify the ArcGIS Web Adaptor URL.

 - Click Configure to apply your settings to the Web Adaptor.

-When the configuration is successful, you will see a list of ArcGIS Server machines recognized by the Web Adaptor at the bottom of the configuration page (highlighted in green).
-You can return to this page at any time to see the list of recognized machines and adjust the Web Adaptor's settings.
+When the configuration is successful, machines recognized by the Web Adaptor are listed at the bottom of the configuration page (highlighted in green).
+You can return to this page at any time to see the list of recognized machines and adjust the Web Adaptor settings.